 The primary research focus of the lab is causal learning - how people learn cause-effect relationships from their experiences (e.g., this new medicine I have been trying seems to work well).
-We are especially interested in how people learn causal relations over time such as noticing that a cause has decreasing effectiveness (e.g., caffeine), how people account for changes in the environment when learning about a causal relationship, and how people figure out which of two variables (e.g., being depressed and being anxious) is the cause and which is the effect.
+We are especially interested in causal learning from time series data, in which the causes and effects exhibit gradual changes over time.

 |Research Methods Dojo||Tutorials for research methods students on within vs. between subjects designs, carryover, practice, and fatigue effects.|